pfmc-assessments/sa4ss/README.md

 install.packages('tinytex')
 tinytex::install_tinytex()
 ```
+If you experience issues with the previous code
+it is more than likely due to firewall or other security settings.
+These settings can prevent R from downloading of the [zipped distribution][tinytex_zip]
+from the [tinytex website][tinytex].
+To combat this, I tried to download the [zip file][tinytex_zip] myself and
+found that an anti-virus application was stopping my personal computer from
+accessing the zip file.
+I then used the prompts to proceed to the website and
+checked the box to always allow access to [tinytex][tinytex].
+The previous code then worked after restarting R.

 If you already have tinytex, you can use `packageVersion("tinytex")` to determine which version you have and `packageDate("tinytex")` to determine when it was compiled.
 Use your best judgment to determine if you should update it or not.
 I error on the side of updating too often.
 ``` r
 tinytex::reinstall_tinytex()
 ```

 If this is your first time compiling a sa4ss document
 ``` r
 tinytex::tlmgr_install(pkgs="datetime2-english")